lrodrin/masterAI/A6/README.md

-# masterAI
+# A6
-Master in Artificial Intelligence Research
+INTRODUCCIÓN A LA INVESTIGACIÓN